google/docsy-example/content/en/docs/Examples/Notebooks/Tidegauge/tidegauge_validation_tutorial.md

      Indexing model data at tide gauge locations..
     Calculating interpolation distances.
     Interpolating in time...

-    /usr/share/miniconda/envs/coast/lib/python3.8/site-packages/coast/data/tidegauge.py:1140: UserWarning: rename 'time' to 't_dim' does not create an index anymore.
-Try using swap_dims instead or use set_index after rename to create an indexed coordinate. extracted = extracted.rename({"time": "t_dim"})

-    Tidegauge object at 0x56442fe46fc0 initialised
+    Tidegauge object at 0x5615a08f9fc0 initialised

-However, the new `tidegauge_from_model` will the same number of time entries as the `obs` data (rather than the model data).
+However, the new `tidegauge_from_model` will the same number of time entries as the `obs` data, rather than the model data (so this will include lots of empty values).
 So, for a more useful demonstration we trim the observed gauge data so it better matches the model data.

 ```python